JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 ## Holt Winters

-The <b>Holt Winters</b> approach extends the simple exponential smoothing.
+The <b>Holt Winters</b> technique extends the simple exponential smoothing.
 It can be summarised in the below equation which essentially combines the original exponential smoothing with a trend and seasonal component.

 	#R
 	library(forecast)